High Impact Education

 "Undergraduate research matters.
 It's a priority."

 CMU alumna and Assistant Professor of Chemistry Stefanie Sydlik runs a polymer and material research team in the that specializes in the design and synthesis of novel polymers and organic materials.
-At left is Francesca Starvaggi, a senior in chemistry.
+At right is Francesca Starvaggi, a senior in chemistry.

 Students working on research in every field of study at CMU have a variety of funding opportunities, including Summer Undergraduate Research Fellowships (SURF), which provides $3,500 for 10 weeks of study; Small Undergraduate Research Grants (SURG), which provides up to $500 for materials; and Presentation Awards to attend conferences.
 Support for grants and fellowships provided by the Undergraduate Research Office are made possible from individuals, foundations, corporations, departments, schools and the Provost's Office.